bcgov/nr-arch/The Use of COTS and SaaS Architectures Within the NRM.md

 ### Additional reference information can is here:
 https://en.wikipedia.org/wiki/ISO/IEC_9126#Developments
 The standard is divided into four parts:
-* quality model
+* Quality model
-* external metrics
+* External metrics
-* internal metrics
+* Internal metrics
-* quality in use metrics.
+* Quality in use metrics.

 Of particular note for the review of IB/TAC submissions, the following are taken into consideration:

 * Functional Suitability - A set of attributes that bear on the existence of a set of functions and their specified properties.
 The functions are those that satisfy stated or implied needs.
--- Suitability (functional appropriateness)
+    * Suitability (functional appropriateness)
--- Accuracy (functional correctness)
+    * Accuracy (functional correctness)
--- Functional Compliance
+    * Functional Compliance
--- Functional Completeness
+    * Functional Completeness

 * Reliability - A set of attributes that bear on the capability of software to maintain its level of performance under stated conditions for a stated period of time.
--- Maturity
+    * Maturity
--- Fault Tolerance
+    * Fault Tolerance
--- Recoverability
+    * Recoverability
--- Reliability Compliance
+    * Reliability Compliance
--- Availability
+    * Availability

 * Usability - A set of attributes that bear on the effort needed for use, and on the individual assessment of such use, by a stated or implied set of users.
--- Understandability (appropriateness recognizability) -- Learnability
+    * Understandability (appropriateness recognizability)
+    * Learnability
--- Operability
+    * Operability
--- Attractiveness (user interface aesthetics)
+    * Attractiveness (user interface aesthetics)
--- Usability Compliance
+    * Usability Compliance
--- User Error Protection
+    * User Error Protection
--- Accessibility
+    * Accessibility

 * Performance Efficiency - A set of attributes that bear on the relationship between the level of performance of the software and the amount of resources used, under stated conditions.
--- Time Behaviour
+    * Time Behaviour
--- Resource Utilization
+    * Resource Utilization
--- Efficiency Compliance
+    * Efficiency Compliance
--- Capacity
+    * Capacity

 * Maintainability - A set of attributes that bear on the effort needed to make specified modifications.
--- Analyzability
+    * Analyzability
--- Changeability
+    * Changeability
--- Stability
+    * Stability
--- Testability
+    * Testability
--- Maintainability Compliance
+    * Maintainability Compliance
--- Modularity
+    * Modularity
--- Reusability
+    * Reusability

 * Portability - A set of attributes that bear on the ability of software to be transferred from one environment to another.
--- Adaptability
+    * Adaptability
--- Installability
+    * Installability
--- Replaceability
+    * Replaceability
--- Portability Compliance
+    * Portability Compliance

 * Compatibility – A set of attributes that bear on the ability of multiple components to exist or function in a system or environment without mutual interference
--- Coexistence
+    * Coexistence
--- Interoperability
+    * Interoperability

 * Security – A set if attributes that describe the characteristic or degree of being securable, especially the ability of a system to provide different levels of secure access.
--- Confidentiality (data accessible only by those authorized) -- Integrity (protection from unauthorized modification) -- Non-Repudiation (actions can be proven to have taken place) -- Accountability (actions can be traced to who did them) -- Authenticity (identity can be proved to be the one claimed)
+    * Confidentiality (data accessible only by those authorized)
+    * Integrity (protection from unauthorized modification)
+    * Non-Repudiation (actions can be proven to have taken place)
+    * Accountability (actions can be traced to who did them)
+    * Authenticity (identity can be proved to be the one claimed)